This policy applies to all students, independent of vaccination status or prior infection by COVID-19.

 - Nausea or vomiting

-Going forward, only children who are exposed to a person who tests positive in an INDOOR class will be notified.
-To continue with programming, exposed students must proceed with one of the following paths:
+Only children who are exposed to a person who tests positive in an INDOOR class will be notified.
+To continue with programming, exposed students from INDOOR programming must proceed with one of the following paths:

 Option 1: Mask when indoors and outdoors (outdoors only when 6+ ft. distance cannot be maintained) for days 1- 5 (day one is the day AFTER the exposure occurred); if masking is the choice then the student would be excluded from any pool (swimming, diving, etc.) classes until a negative rapid test is submitted on day 6.